 - Preparation for outbound logistics processes

 Outbound logistics is another process that refers to end products that leave warehouses and distribution centers to be moved to the next location in the supply chain.
-It plays a critical role in ensuring that products reach the final destination according to plans.
+While inbound logistics focus mainly on inbound operations, outbound logistics play a critical role in ensuring that products reach the final destination according to plans.
 Usually, the shipping activities involved after a customer placed its order are among those included in outbound logistics.
 Some of these are:

 - Order processing

 - Order packing

 How do Inbound and Outbound Logistics Differ

 Both inbound and outbound logistics are involved in the transport of goods.
 Their main difference is the direction in which goods flow for manufacturers and retailers.